projectchrono/chrono-website/about/index.md

 [Professor Dan Negrut](http://homepages.cae.wisc.edu/~negrut/index.htm) joined the Project Chrono effort in 2007.
 The members of Simulation-Based Engineering Lab [\(SBEL\)](http://sbel.wisc.edu) at the University of Wisconsin-Madison have been active in its development ever since.

+Senior Scientist Radu Serban starting working on Project Chrono effort in 2013, at the time he joined the Simulation-Based Engineering Lab.

 We took the decision to release Chrono as open source in 2013, when we started to use the name {% include module.html first="PROJECT" second="CHRONO" %} to recognize the fact that this software infrastructure had become a multi-physics simulation engine.
 In 2014, the US Army decided to invest US $1.8 million over a two year period to further develop Chrono as an open source platform for physics-based modelling and simulation.
-Chrono development is going strong with the next release planned for August 15, 2016.
+Recent investments that will augment Chrono include US $1.0 million from National Science Foundation (2019-2023), US $0.4 million from US Army Research Office (2019-2023), US $0.32 million from US Army (2019).
+The current version of Chrono is 4.0 and it was released in July of 2019.

 ### Copyright and License
 Chrono is copyrighted by {% include module.html first="PROJECT" second="CHRONO" %} and is released under a <a href="https://projectchrono.org/license-chrono.txt">BSD-3 license</a>.